Bartholomey/the_lake_redoubt/julija/02_chapter_two.md

 **33**

-*Symmetry Stranger asks if I want to sit with him among the ruins.*
+*Symmetry Stranger: “Come here; I’ll keep you company.”
+He asks if I want to sit with him among the ruins.*

 My reply: “But you are a big, scary machine.
 Keep me company?”